Oloren-AI/python-extension-lib/docs/packaging.md

     | 4096 (4 vCPU)  | Between 8 GB and 30 GB in 1 GB increments   |
     | 8192 (8 vCPU)  | Between 16 GB and 60 GB in 4 GB increments  |
     | 16384 (16vCPU) | Between 32 GB and 120 GB in 8 GB increments |

+Once all the criteria are satisfied, go to the Developer tab in Orchestrator and use your github access token and repo link to build the extension.